Case Studies

 There are many articles online and various posts in Porsche forums about bore scoring issues and engine failure; if one were to believe what they see online, they’d think it was an endemic problem.
 The simple truth is that while cylinder bore scoring has been an issue on a relatively small percentage of 996 and 997 models, it isn’t a universal problem.

 If you look at the photo gallery below, you will see typical wear and light scoring found in almost every car on the road.
 This is not a reason to panic, but rather a reminder to take extra care and precautions with your Porsche.
-Below we’ll share our feelings on this issue and what you can do to mitigate it, or ideally prevent it from occurring in the first place.
+Below, we’ll share our feelings on this issue and what you can do to mitigate it or, ideally, prevent it from occurring in the first place.

 How Does It Happen?